 “No, I was staring at you cutting him in a dangerous place with those sharp garden shears.”

-“Here he comes,” Jason said, watching Scott come out of the house wearing a pair of Speedo swim trunks that left little to the imagination.
+“Here he comes,” Jason said, watching Scott come out of the house wearing a pair of Speedos that left almost nothing to the imagination.

 “Hey,” Scott said, “my mom says she can replace the tie.
 It might not be the same color, but it’s inside so it doesn’t make any difference what color it is.
-Anyway, she went home, and said I should call to let her know when I leave to walk home.”
+Anyway, she went home, and said I should call to let her know when I’m ready leave.”

 He sat down on the coping and dangled his feet in the pool.
 Ron poked Steve with his elbow.
 “Stand up,” he whispered.

-Ron and Jason overheard and burst out laughing.
+Ron and Jason overheard what he said and burst out laughing.

-“Who’s Mae West and where did you hear that, Scott?”
+“Who’s Mae West and where did you hear that?”
 Steve asked.

 “It was,” Steve said, looking up at Scott.
 Then he whispered, “You are so freakin’ hot, Scott!”